Debraheem/Massive_star_binaries/Lab2.md

 Taking arbitrarily high initial mass ratios could, in principle, lead to arbitrarily small post mass-transfer separations, but there is a competition with mass transfer stability, which we have studied in the previous lab.
 The purpose of this lab is to study whether or not at the boundary for stability the mass ratio is extreme enough to provide the required shrinkage in orbital separation for gravitational waves to take over.
 We will consider a \(30M_{\odot}\) donor star with different masses for a black hole companion and compute a grid of simulations using all the cores at disposition from the attending crowd.
 Throughout the lab, we will make use of `mdot_scheme='Kolb'`.

-Now, rather than modeling the system all the way to helium depletion, we will make some big assumptions for its final state when a binary black hole can form.
+Now, rather than modeling the system all the way to helium depletion, we will make some big assumptions for its final state of the system.
 This will allow us to only model a fraction of its evolution, which is useful to explore a large input parameter space.

-We will assume that after the donor reaches \(20M_{\odot}\), mass transfer will proceed successfully until the star is stripped down to its helium core.
+We will assume that after the donor stripped down to its helium core mass t\(20M_{\odot}\), mass transfer will proceed successfully until the star is stripped down to its helium core.

 The final separation after mass transfer will be computed using Equation (1).